-In December of 2013, Dr. Radway earned the status of Diplomat of the American Board Veterinary Practitioners.
+In December of 2013, Dr. Radway earned the status of Diplomat of the American Board of Veterinary Practitioners.
 This is one of twenty-one veterinary specialty groups accredited by a special committee of the American Board of Veterinary Specialties, a division of the American Veterinary Medical Association, to recognize excellence in clinical practice through the certification of species-oriented specialists.

 Beginning in August of 2014, Dr. Radway began also reading telemedicine ultrasound cases for Sonopath, LLC a national veterinary medicine ultrasound consulting business based out of New Jersey.
 This has been a new and exciting addition to her busy schedule.

 Kim’s favorite activities surround spending time with her husband and two daughters.
-This commonly includes outdoor activities such as skiing, hiking and white water rafting.
-Their house is also full of pets including 2 dogs, 1 cat, a guinea pig and two horses.
+This commonly includes outdoor activities such as skiing, hiking, and white water rafting.
+Their house is also full of pets including 2 dogs, 1 cat, a guinea pig, and two horses.

 Dr. Darren Imhoff, DVM, DACVS-SA, MS